kevindelord/swift-style-guide/README.markdown

 ### Do Try Catch

-For example if you want to remove a file from the disk using the `NSFileManager`, the function `removeItemAtURL` _could_ actually **throws** an exception in case of error.
+For example if you want to remove a file from the disk using the `NSFileManager`, the function `removeItemAtURL` **throws** an exception in case of error.

 It is declared like this: `func removeItemAtURL(URL: NSURL) throws`